infant therapies

 myoActivation® is a systematic needling technique that targets muscles, scars, and fascia in tension to improve pain, tightness, and mobility.

-Fascia can become injured or tight which can contribute to nerve pain, abnormal posture, and impaired mobility.
+fascia can become injured or tight which can contribute to nerve pain, abnormal posture, and impaired mobility.

-Seemingly inconsequential scars from childhood injuries, surgery, and even chickenpox, can distort tissues deep underneath the skin, resulting in restriction and fascia that causes pain and stiffness.
+seemingly inconsequential scars from childhood injuries, surgery, and even chickenpox, can distort tissues deep underneath the skin, resulting in restriction and fascia that causes pain and stiffness.

 myoActivation targets these scars and fascia, sometimes distant to where you feel pain to get you feeling your best.

-the process
+the myo process

 during your first appointment a lifetime injury history will be taken, including surgical history, and scars on your body. treatment will involve movement tests, palpation and needling. appointments are booked 1-2 weeks apart. plan for 3-4 sessions. some people may need more. wear comfortable clothing, preferably shorts. you may ask to remove your shirt and shoes during treatment. a sports bra is recommended. hollow bore needles are used (like you would get a vaccination with). the needle is NOT left in and no medication is injected. after treatment: reducing vigorous exercise for 2-3 days post-treatment is advised to prevent strain and allow tissues to heal. plan your appointments accordingly. risks vary considerably between persons and may include: bruising, minor bleeding at site of needling (common) nausea, dizziness, lightheadedness, post treatment fatigue and soreness for a few days pneumothorax if needling over lung fields (rare)